vapor/docs/2.0/docs/vapor/hash.md

 ## BCryptHasher

-BCrypt is a password hashing function that automatically incorporates salts and offers a configurable work factor.
-The work factor can be used to increase the computation required to generate a hash.
+BCrypt is a password hashing function that automatically incorporates salts and offers a configurable cost.
+The cost can be used to increase the computation required to generate a hash.

 !!! seealso
     Learn more about [key stretching](https://en.wikipedia.org/wiki/Key_stretching) on Wikipedia.